itertools.groupby() / itertools.starmap() / itertools.accumulate()

 Details

 groupby() works similarly to SQL's GROUP BY, but it only groups consecutive elements, so you must sort the data by key beforehand.
+If you do not sort first, elements with the same key that appear at different positions will be treated as separate groups.
 Also note that a group's iterator becomes exhausted once you advance to the next group — convert it to a list with list() if you need to reuse the values.

 starmap() is similar to map(), but it unpacks each element (assumed to be a tuple) and passes its items as separate arguments to the function.
 It offers a cleaner alternative to patterns like map(func, zip(a, b)).